mattmakai/fullstackpython.com/content/pages/examples/django/django-code-examples.markdown

 [MongoDB](/mongodb.html) via mongoengine.
 The project has its own new code to map MongoDB to the [Django](/django.html) Admin interface.

-django-mongonaut's highlighted features include:

-    * Automatic introspection of mongoengine documents
-    * The ability to constrain who sees what and what they can do
-    * Full control for adding, editing and deleting documents
+django-mongonaut's highlighted features include automatic introspection of mongoengine documents, the ability to constrain who sees what and what they can do, and full control for adding, editing and deleting documents.

 The django-mongonaut project is open sourced under the [MIT License](https://github.com/jazzband/django-mongonaut/blob/master/LICENSE.txt)